No Cosigner Student Loans

 Yes, Perkins loans fall into the category of loans that do not require a cosigner.
 This is a need-based loan that is geared towards covering educational costs for needy students.
 One of the key features of this loan is a low interest rate and flexible payment options.

-Is cosigning for a student loan beneficial for the student?
+Is getting a student loan cosigned beneficial for the student?

 Yes, there are a number of advantages that come with cosigned student loans.
 First of all, it is important to know that a cosigner is basically a person who guarantees repayment of loans on behalf of the student.
 The major advantages of cosigning include easy approval of loans, better interest rates, and a chance to improve or build a strong credit score.